 We remind the reader that our hypotheses regarding fundraising skills were in the opposite direction than the other hypotheses due to the expected earlier stages of both women’s entrepreneurial training and their startups.
 Table 3 shows that women gave gaining fundraising skills as a pre-entry goal a significantly lower rating than did men, t(777) = 1.97, d = 0.188, p = 0.025, supporting H5a.
 Women also reported making less progress than men in that respect, although the effect was only marginally significant, t(777) = 1.61, d = 0.154, p = 0.054, therefore, providing partial support for H5b.

 Regression analyses showed that gender did not have a significant effect on the fundraising skills goal (Model 5a, Table 4a) or progress (Model 10a, Table 4b).
 In the mediation analyses (Models M5a and M10a), the direct effects of gender and the indirect effect through entrepreneurial experience were not significant (for both goal and progress).
 There was a significant indirect effect of gender through startup stage (a2b2 = -.104, p = .008 for goal and a2b2 = -.088, p = .009 for progress).
-To explore our rationale that women emphasize fundraising ability (at the accelerator stage) less than men because their need for basic entrepreneurial knowledge (at that point of time) is greater and because their startups are at a less advanced stage, we added regressions (Models 5b and 10b) with knowledge goal as a predictor for fundraising skills (goal and progress) and serial mediation analyses (Models M5b and M10b) with startup stage and the goal of gaining entrepreneurial knowledge as mediators.
+To explore our rationale that women emphasize fundraising ability (at the accelerator stage) less than men because their need for basic entrepreneurial knowledge (at that point in time) is greater and because their startups are at a less advanced stage, we added regressions (Models 5b and 10b) with knowledge goal as a predictor for fundraising skills (goal and progress) and serial mediation analyses (Models M5b and M10b) with startup stage and the goal of gaining entrepreneurial knowledge as mediators.
+Both regressions indicated that the knowledge goal negatively predicted the fundraising indicators, as expected.
 The mediation analyses showed a significant indirect effect of gender through the goal of entrepreneurial knowledge (a1b1 =-0.122, p = 0.006 for goal and a1b1 = -.084, p = .011 for progress) and startup stage (a2b2 = -.073, p = .032 for goal and a2b2 = -.067, p = .025 for progress).
 The indirect effect between startup stage and knowledge goal was also significant (a2d21b1 = -.027, p = .009 for goal and a2d21b1 = -.019, p = .015 for progress).
-The direct effects of gender were not significant (for both goal and progress), indicating that the effect of gender on fundraising skills indicators is explained by the need for basic entrepreneurial knowledge and by the earlier startup stage, consistent with our rationale that fundraising skills will have a relatively lower priority when more basic training is needed and when the startup is at a more preliminary stage.
+The direct effects of gender were not significant (for both goal and progress), indicating that the effect of gender on the fundraising skills indicators is fully explained by the need for basic entrepreneurial knowledge and by the earlier startup stage, consistent with our rationale that fundraising skills will have a relatively lower priority when more basic training is needed and when the startup is at a more preliminary stage.

-Insert Tables 3, 4a, and 4b and Figure 1 here
+Insert Tables 3, 4a, and 4b and Figure 1 and Table 5 here

 To summarize, the results supported our hypotheses that women require and gain more entrepreneurial knowledge, network building, and ESE, and require and gain less fundraising skills in accelerators.
 Women also reported a greater need to establish their legitimacy, as we expected, but did not make more progress than men, therefore providing only partial support for our hypothesis.
 These results indicate that the goals of women in accelerator programs reflect the known barriers to female entrepreneurship and that accelerators’ support can cater to the specific needs of women.